bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-06-newsletter.md

-  _Note to readers:_ we apologize if there are any errors in the above description; we only learned of the disclosure shortly before we went to publish this week's newsletter.
+  _Note to readers:_ we apologize if there are any errors in the above description; we only learned of the disclosure shortly before we went to publish this week's newsletter. {% assign timestamp="0:55" %}

 - **Continued discussion about consensus cleanup soft fork proposal:**
   Antoine Poinsot [posted][poinsot time warp] to the existing Delving